Russian forces retreat amid Ukrainian counteroffensive | Law-Order

 Since a Sept.
 5 fire caused by shelling knocked the plant off transmission lines, the reactor was powering crucial safety equipment in so-called “island mode” — an unreliable regime that left the plant increasingly vulnerable to a potential nuclear accident.

+The International Atomic Energy Agency, the U.N. nuclear watchdog that has two experts at the plant, welcomed the restoration of external power.
+But the agency's director-general, Rafael Grossi, said he remains “gravely concerned about the situation at the plant, which remains in danger as long as any shelling continues.”
+He said talks have begun on establishing a safety and security zone around the plant.

-Russian President Vladimir Putin discussed the situation at the plant in a call Sunday with French President Emmanuel Macron, the Kremlin said.
+In a call Sunday with Russian President Vladimir Putin, French President Emmanuel Macron urged the withdrawal of Russian troops and weaponry from the plant in line with IAEA recommendations.

-Ukraine's military chief, Gen. Valerii Zaluzhnyy, announced that its forces had recaptured about 3,000 square kilometers since the counteroffensive began in early September.
-He noted that Ukrainian troops are only 50 kilometers from the border with Russia.
+In fighting, Ukraine's military chief, Gen. Valerii Zaluzhnyy, said its forces had recaptured about 3,000 square kilometers since the counteroffensive began in early September.
+He said Ukrainian troops are only 50 kilometers from the border with Russia.

 Defense Minister Anna Malyar said Ukrainian forces are firing shells containing propaganda into areas where they seek to advance.